nvolenec-uno/CYBR8420-18FA-TeamPUVW/Code Analysis.md

 	pager_cmd = talloc_asprintf(ctx, "%s %s",(pager? pager:DEFAULT_PAGER), lname);
 	rc = system(pager_cmd);
 ```
 CWE-214: Information Exposure Through Process Environment
 https://cwe.mitre.org/data/definitions/214.html

-The issue with this vulnerability is that if someone is able to alter the environment
+The issue with this bug is that if someone is able to alter the environment
 variable "PAGER" they could point the variable to their own code possibly leading to
 code injection.